 Members of poor minority groups, particularly immigrants, tend to be at greater risk for developing GAD.
 This may be due to problems adjusting to a new culture, feelings of inferiority, alienation, and loss of strong family ties.

 Generalized anxiety disorder often occurs with

-depression, particularly major depression or
+, particularly major depression or

 chronic mild depression.
 Adolescents with depression seem particularly at risk for developing GAD in adulthood.